 Therapy Created from Your Own Blood

 Introducing PRF: Use of Stem Cell in dentistry - PRF (Platelet Rich Fibrin) is one of the newest procedures in dentistry.
-This Technology and technique allows your dentist to use your own cells to grow bone tissue.
+This technique allows your dentist to use your own cells to grow bone tissue.

 Aria Dental uses PRF in many dental surgical procedures such as tooth extractions and dental implants.
 PRF accelerates the healing process, decreases surgical pain and swelling for dental implants and Wisdom Tooth Removal.
 PRF also improves the strength of bone osseointegration to implants.

 The PRF process is very easy.
 Basically, we draw one vial of blood per surgical site.
-The blood taking process is exactly the same as when blood is taken during a routine medical physical.
+The blood taking process is the same as when blood is taken during a routine medical physical.
 The use of Platelet Rich Fibrin, PRF, protects the bony surgical site from infection, accelerates the healing process and decreases pain after a procedure.
 Platelet Rich Fibrin treatment is 100% natural and we do not use any additives or preservatives.
 The blood is drawn immediately prior to the procedure normally while the patient is getting numb for the dental procedures.
 The blood is then put into a centrifuge at 2700 rpms for 13minutes.
 After 13 minutes, the blood is separated into 3 layers:

 - Clear liquid or plasma layer